edoski/bostarter/docs/DB-PRJ-REPORT.md

 #todo
 - [ ] review carefully the redundancy cost analysis of `nr_progetti`

-## FOR NORMALIZZAZIONE PROVE THAT TABLES AT LEAST 3FN USING THE NORMALIZATION ALGORITHM FROM SLIDES [[DB08S6_Normalizzazione.pdf]]
-- each table needs algorithm applied
-- use letters for attributes then convert back to attributes in final version

-- ### ANY UTENTE THAT TRIES TO APPLY FOR A PROFILE AND DOES NOT HAVE THE NECESSARY COMPETENZA / LIVELLO IS DISCARDED AND ERROR-PROMPTED AT PHP RUNTIME, MEANING ONLY ACCEPTABLE UTENTI ARE EVER INSERTED IN PARTECIPANTE (business rule n.9)
+### ANY UTENTE THAT TRIES TO APPLY FOR A PROFILE AND DOES NOT HAVE THE NECESSARY COMPETENZA / LIVELLO IS DISCARDED AND ERROR-PROMPTED AT PHP RUNTIME, MEANING ONLY ACCEPTABLE UTENTI ARE EVER INSERTED IN PARTECIPANTE (business rule n.9)
 - ### PARTECIPANTE.stato = rifiutato → A QUALIFIED UTENTE DENIED BY CREATORE

+### the budget of a hardware project must be >= the sum of the price of all its components

 # ANALISI DEI REQUISITI
 ---